Best Cities to Start a Business in Utah

 Utah is universally hailed as one of the best states to start a business, and with good reason: low taxes and a young workforce matchless in education level and productivity rate ensure that Utah’s reputation is well-earned.
 First off, businesses in Utah enjoy a number of tax incentives, including a property tax rate ranging from 1.07% to 1.75% (well below the national average) and a flat 5% corporate tax that ensures that companies aren’t gouged as their revenues increase.

-Not to be forgotten is the draw of Utah’s natural beauty and opportunity for outdoor activity.
+The draw of Utah’s natural beauty and opportunity for outdoor activity is not to be forgotten.
 More than four million people from around the world visit Zion National Park each year to explore its lush valleys and admire its painted canyons.
 The park, located in the southwestern portion of the state, provides added enticement for enterprising businesspeople to relocate to Utah.

 |UT||West Jordan||Salt Lake|